Limitations Period for Enforcing Divorce Decree in Arizona

 The Limitations Period Was Not Triggered

 Even if Mr. Bernie and Mrs. Jensen’s divorce decree were a judgment to which A.R.S. § 12-1551 applies, the limitations period has never been triggered.
 Mr. Bernie argues that the statute of limitations did not run against the decree or any of the subsequent orders.
 None of the orders dictated the date by which the properties had to be sold.
-The limitations period would be triggered only upon the occurrence of specific subsequent events.
+The limitations period would be triggered only upon the occurrence of particular subsequent events.

 Mr. Bernie could not sue to enforce the court’s order until Mrs. Jensen decided to sell or buy the property.
 The Court of Appeals held that A.R.S. § 12-1551 was not applicable to this case.
 However, it also held that if it were, it would not have been triggered until Mrs. Jensen took one of the actions outlined above.